mklemm/jaxb-rich-contract-plugin/README.md

 ### Usage
 #### -Ximmutable

+#### Options

+##### -constructorAccess=`<string>` (public)
+Generate constructors of an immutable class with the specified access level ("public", "private", "protected", "default").
+By specification, JAXB needs a public no-arg constructor for marshalling and unmarshalling objects to an from XML.
+It turns out, however, that many implementations support protected constructors as well.
+This option has been included since it doesn't make sense to construct an empty object which then cannot be modified, But anyway, use with caution.

 ## group-contract
 ### Motivation
 In most object-oriented programming languages, there are constructs to define a "contract", that concrete implementations of complex